lander-geronimo/peak-content/README.md

 ## Data Audit Notes

 Raw TikTok data currently lives in `data/raw/tiktok_merged_data_deduplicated.csv` (7,225 rows, 14 columns).
 A lightweight audit summary, including missing-value counts and example rows, is in `reports/data_audit.md`.
 Review that file before updating schemas or ETL logic so we keep assumptions aligned.

+## Loading Data into PostgreSQL

+1. Create a database and run the schema in `db/schema.sql`.
+2. Export your connection string as `DATABASE_URL` (e.g., `postgresql://user:pass@localhost:5432/peak_content`).
+3. Execute the loader: `python -m src.data.load_to_db --csv-path data/raw/tiktok_merged_data_deduplicated.csv`.

+The loader inserts creators first and then posts.
+It uses `ON CONFLICT DO NOTHING`, so re-running it is safe and will simply skip rows that already exist.